Payables

 Scheduling Payables

-Routable supports 3 different ways of scheduling your payables based on the value supplied for send_on
+Routable supports three different ways of scheduling your Payables based on the value supplied for send_on in the Create a Payable request:

-- To send a payable today, set it to today's date in Pacific time.
+- To send a Payable today, set the send_to field to today's date in Pacific time.

 Updating Payables